 4.9.
-Application options
+Application settings

 Many aspects of Imerge Pro include options in addition to the defaults.
-You can choose different options or select your personal preferences in the Options window.
-You can open the options by opening the Project menu and selecting Application Settings.
-If you are running a Mac, open the Imerge Pro menu and select Preferences.
+You can specify your personal preferences in the Settings window.
+You can open the settings by opening the Project menu and selecting Settings.
+If you are running a Mac, you can also access settings by opening the Imerge Pro menu and selecting Preferences.